emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Combat Abilities:__
-  * __Link Lifeforce:__ You may choose to take any portion of damage done to an ally with a guardian ward in place of the ally.
+  * __Link Lifeforce:__ As an offhand action, link your life force to an ally with a guardian ward.
+Until you unlink yourself as a free action on your turn, you may take all or a portion of the damage dealt to them.
+All damage done must be taken by one of the recipients, and neither may go below zero health unless both do.

 __Level 10 Cleric__